By Dr. TRACY MOUNTFORD, MBBS MBCAM

 BOTOX® can be used to smooth the neck in a procedure known as the ‘Nefertiti lift’.
 It is effective at relaxing two types of lines around the neck:

 Horizontal – As we get older, horizontal creases or bands naturally form on the neck.
-These lines can be reduced by injecting small amounts of BOTOX® above and below the wrinkles wherever they appear – this could be all the way around the neck.
+We can reduce these lines by injecting small amounts of Botulinum Toxin above and below the wrinkles wherever they appear – this could be all the way around the neck.
 Some practitioners refer to this as a BOTOX® ‘necklace’.
-These types of lines can be treated with a combination of BOTOX® and dermal filler, such as Juvéderm.
+These types of lines can be treated with a combination of injectables and dermal filler, such as Juvéderm.

 Vertical – Some people, especially those who exercise a lot, develop rope-like vertical protrusions on their neck that are particularly apparent when they speak.
-These bands, which are caused by the platysma muscles, strengthen and grow through years of eating, straining and general tension in the jaw.
+The platysma muscles cause these bands to develop.
+They strengthen and grow through years of eating, straining and general tension in the jaw.
 The muscles extend from the top of the chest to the lower jawline and can be more apparent when a person smiles.
-Sagging platysma muscles are sometimes referred to as ‘turkey neck’.
+We sometimes refer to sagging platysma muscles as a ‘turkey neck’.

 Jaw angle (teeth grinding – bruxism)